Skip to content

 1 clinic is listed in Deer Park, VIC on OTWaitlist.

-Which Deer Park clinics are taking new patients?
+Which Deer Park clinics are taking new clients?

-No Deer Park clinics are currently listed as taking new patients.
+No Deer Park clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Yes — 1 of the 1 listed Deer Park clinics are NDIS-aware.
+Yes — 1 of the 1 listed Deer Park clinics are listed as accepting NDIS funding.

 How fresh is this Deer Park availability data?